thepolicylab-projectportals/project-portal-theme/README.md

 #### `gatsby build:<site id>`

 Run a production build into `./public`.
 The result is ready to be put on any static hosting you prefer.

+**Note:** Sometimes webpack's dev and prod builds don't quite align.
+If you're seeing an issue on a production build, consider using this command to build the production website locally and then running `gatsby serve` to view it.

 ## Architecture Description for Project Portal